Micro-Nikkor AF 105mm f/2.8 D - Review / Lab Test Report - Analysis

 Page 2 of 2

-The Micro-Nikkor shows extremely low distortions (0.03%) which are absolutely negligible
+The Micro-Nikkor shows extremely low distortion (0.03%) which is absolutely negligible

 in field conditions.

 The chart above has a real-world size of about 120x80cm.

 Thanks to the sweet spot behavior on the D200 vignetting is very well controlled and

 it is no problem to use this lens even at the max. aperture setting (f/2.8).

 Typical for most macro lenses the performance of the Micro-Nikkor is excellent